11 Best Outbound Sales Software Platforms in 2026

 1. ZoomInfo

-Sales teams access this intelligence through GTM Workspace, ZoomInfo's AI-powered execution environment for outbound sales.
+Sales teams access this intelligence through GTM Workspace, ZoomInfo's execution environment for outbound sales.
 Workspace surfaces in-market accounts, recommends the best contacts to engage, and automates research, outreach preparation, and follow-ups so sellers can focus on high-value conversations.
+Behind Workspace, the GTM Context Graph connects contact data, intent signals, CRM activity, and engagement history into a continuously updated account intelligence model, giving sellers a single view of buying committee context across every account.

 ZoomInfo also supports more complex go-to-market strategies through GTM Studio, which allows marketing, RevOps, and GTM teams to build custom workflows that combine ZoomInfo's external data with their own CRM, product, and engagement signals.
-In practice, teams use this orchestration layer to design repeatable outbound plays and activate them directly into tools their reps already use.
-For example, a monday.com GTM team using ZoomInfo can build a hyper-targeted audience of good-fit personas, attach personalized messaging to each contact, and push that entire audience directly into Salesforce, HubSpot, Salesloft, or Outreach, meaning there's no CSV export, no manual data entry, no copy-paste.
-Reps open their sales engagement tool the next morning to find their highest-priority accounts already loaded and ready to work.
+Springdb used GTM Studio to design repeatable outbound plays, pulling audiences of good-fit personas into Salesforce, HubSpot, Salesloft, or Outreach with no CSV export, no manual data entry, and no copy-paste between systems.

 The platform integrates directly with Salesforce, HubSpot, Microsoft Dynamics, and other major CRM and engagement tools, ensuring data stays synchronized across systems and activities are logged automatically.
 ZoomInfo's intelligence is also available programmatically through APIs and the Model Context Protocol (MCP), allowing companies to access ZoomInfo data inside custom applications, data warehouses, and AI agents.

-ZoomInfo Copilot, the platform's AI assistant, continuously analyzes signals and account activity to surface insights, recommend next actions, and help sellers focus on the highest-value opportunities.
+Copilot, the AI assistant inside GTM Workspace, continuously analyzes signals and account activity to surface insights, recommend next actions, and help sellers focus on the highest-value opportunities.

 The results that teams achieve with this approach are measurable.
 Capital One credited a single intent signal with generating a meeting, a deal, and 25% of one rep's yearly quota.
 Sharp Business Systems operationalized Copilot across its inside sales, field teams, and marketing organization, aligning all three around a shared GTM intelligence playbook.
 As Melani Patterson, Associate Vice President of Sales Strategy at Sharp, put it: "We're seeing wins every day.
 Across our sales organization, we see that high performers are also heavy users of ZoomInfo."

-ZoomInfo serves 35,000+ customers and is consistently recognized as a leader in sales intelligence and buyer intent data by analysts including Gartner and Forrester.
-With enterprise-grade compliance standards including GDPR, CCPA, and SOC 2, the platform is widely adopted by mid-market and enterprise revenue teams looking to scale outbound programs with reliable data and AI-driven execution.
+ZoomInfo serves 35,000+ customers and is consistently recognized as a leader in GTM intelligence and buyer intent data by analysts including Gartner and Forrester.
+With enterprise-grade compliance standards including GDPR, CCPA, and SOC 2, the platform is widely adopted by mid-market and enterprise revenue teams looking to scale outbound programs with reliable data and Copilot-driven execution.

 • GTM Workspace: Unified environment for prospecting, engagement, and pipeline management powered by ZoomInfo data and AI workflows